JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Glaze:
 +Restored XP for stealth killing Johnny and made guards fight back.
-Removed reference to Ricky at Glaze and made monitor turn off sooner.
+Removed reference to Ricky at Glaze and fixed some monitor issues.
 Added several missing lines to Johnny's cutscene and unstuck Ricky.

 Kamikaze Zen: